 We see many patients at Denver Integrated Spine Center to resolve lower back pain and discomfort.
 The issues causing lower back pain are common, which may surprise you.

-To help inform you and support your injury recovery we have crafted this list of FAQs about lower back pain.
+To help inform you and support your injury recovery, we have crafted this list of FAQs about lower back pain.

 We frequently receive these questions from our patients:

+Pain caused by sprain or strain resolves within two to four weeks with rest, and proper lower back pain treatment from a physical therapist and/or lower back pain chiropractor.
 However, more serious causes do arise and should be examined by a chiropractor.
-These causes include bone fracture, and injury to a disc in the spinal column.
+These causes include bone fracture and injury to a disc in the spinal column.

 Oftentimes, if you begin treatment early on a strain or sprain in your lower back, it helps to significantly reduce your recovery time.
+This is also true for more serious issues such as a ruptured disc; the sooner we can begin treatment, the better.

 Everyone responds to stress differently.
 We recommend that you seek a professional opinion whenever you experience lower back pain.

 If you have been in a car accident and it is an emergency, please visit your nearest emergency room or hospital.
+However, if you experience lower back pain after a car accident, make an appointment today to visit our car accident specialist team.

 If you have a particular treatment in mind, please check out this list for more information.

-No two injuries are equal therefore we provide each individual patient our full attention to evaluate and understand their injury.
+No two injuries are equal.
+Therefore, we provide each individual patient our full attention to evaluate and understand their injury.
 Then, we craft a unique and specialized recovery plan.

 *Our medical team is strictly available to serve car accident care patients only and Denver Integrated Spine Center is not an emergency facility.
 Also, we reserve the right to refer out to specialists when it is necessary for the health and care of the patient.